-Derek Warnecke Posted February 19 Share Posted February 19 I wanted to highlight an in-progress restoration of an electrically-reversible 1942 Emerson 87641-AL "Roundnose" ceiling fan.
+Derek Warnecke Posted February 19, 2023 Posted February 19, 2023 I wanted to highlight an in-progress restoration of an electrically-reversible 1942 Emerson 87641-AL "Roundnose" ceiling fan.
 The amount of labor involved in hand-winding a reversible shaded pole motor is considerable, especially for a 28-pole motor, and I can't help but admire what I see as I disassemble the motor housing for restoration.
 Each motor pole has a pair of wound shading coils.
 Each CW and CCW set is connected in series and shorted via a SPDT toggle to short either the CW or CCW set to bias the motor to run either direction.
 The rotor is a real tour-de-force of casting and machining expertise.
 There is an inner shaft with oil grooves machined for CW rotation and an outer shaft machined for CCW rotation with a corresponding sleeve on the stator side.
 Very cool!
-5 Quote Link to comment Share on other sites More sharing options...
+5 Quote

-Derek Warnecke Posted February 26 Author Share Posted February 26 Everything has been painted and is ready for assembly today.
+Derek Warnecke Posted February 26, 2023 Author Posted February 26, 2023 Everything has been painted and is ready for assembly today.
 Run video to follow...
-Quote Link to comment Share on other sites More sharing options...
+Quote

-Derek Warnecke Posted February 27 Author Share Posted February 27 (edited) All finished and running great in both directions!
+Derek Warnecke Posted February 27, 2023 Author Posted February 27, 2023 (edited) All finished and running great in both directions!
 Very little vibration from the motor.
-Edited February 27 by Derek Warnecke 2 Quote Link to comment Share on other sites More sharing options...
+Edited February 27, 2023 by Derek Warnecke 3 Quote

 Recommended Posts